bharathngowda/machine_learning_Iowa_house_price_prediction/README.md

 ### Data Pre-Processing

 - Loaded the train and test data
-- Checking if the data is balanced i.e. whether the count of survived and not survived is equal or not in train set.
 - Checking for null values
 - Imputing null values
 - Outlier detection and treatment using IQR method